Bathroom Toilet Noise – WHAT IS THAT SOUND?

 If you can hear a gurgling sound after flushing the toilet, there may be a problem with the vent.
 More commonly, this could be a sign of a blockage.

-The blockage may be something caught beyond the trap of the toilet bowl or it could be a blockage further down the sewer line.
+The blockage may be something caught beyond the trap of the toilet bowl or it could be a blocked pipe further down the sewer line.
 A simple plunge with a plunger may push the blockage past the trap, but if this doesn’t fix the problem, a plumber will need to be called to investigate and flush out the blockage to put a stop to the gurgling sound in your toilet.
+Blocked drains may warrant a call to an emergency plumber in Sydney.
+These can be caused by any number of things but a burst pipe or tree roots in drains can be a big problem.
+Don’t ignore a dunny gurgle!

 If toilet noises are getting you down, contact Joe from Gladesville Plumbing.
 Restore peace in your household with a less noisy toilet.
 It will make a remarkable difference to the function of your toilet and possibly your water bill.